missing-semester/missing-semester/_2020/data-wrangling.md

 what this lecture is all about.
 Specifically, massaging data, whether in text or binary format, until you end up with exactly what you wanted.

 We've already seen some basic data wrangling in past lectures.
-Pretty much any time you use the `|` operator, you are performing some kind of data wrangling.
+PrettyXếp much any time you use the `|` operator, you are performing some kind of data wrangling.
 Consider a command like `journalctl | grep -i intel`.
 It finds all system log entries that mention Intel (case insensitive).
 You